simgrid/simgrid/docs/source/Tutorial_MPI_Applications.rst

    $ make lu NPROCS=32 CLASS=A

-This takes several minutes to to simulate, because all code from all processes has to be really executed, and everything is serialized.
+This takes several minutes to simulate, because all code from all processes has to be actually executed, and everything is serialized.

 SMPI provides several methods to speed things up.
-One of them is to capture a time independent trace of the running application, and replay it on a different platform with the same amount of nodes.
+One of them is to capture a time-independent trace of the running application and replay it on a different platform with the same amount of nodes.
 The replay is much faster than live simulation, as the computations are skipped (the application must be network-dependent for this to work).